-Tricep rope extension: Muscles Worked, Benefits, Form
+Tricep Rope Extension: Muscles Worked, Benefits, Form

-The tricep rope extension is an effective triceps exercise.
-For this exercise, you’ll need a cable pulley machine with a rope attachment.
+The triceps rope extension is an effective exercise for the triceps.
+For this exercise, youโ€™ll need a cable pulley machine with a rope attachment.

 No matter what you call it, the triceps rope extension is one of the best exercises for triceps development.
+Must-include it in your arm workout routine.

 So, let’s get started and take the first step towards strong, defined arms!